About Your VA Rating Decision Letter

 1. The VA will decide if your impairments are service-connected: Your VA Rating Decision letter will inform you of whether or not the VA considers your impairments service-connected.
 The VA should have considered your secondary service-connected disabilities as well.
 Make sure all your impairments are listed on the Rating Decision.
 Double-check the VA’s work.

 2. Your impairments will receive a VA rating: In your VA Rating Decision letter, the VA will give all your service-connected impairments a VA disability benefits rating.
-Believe it or not you can receive a 0% rating.
+Believe it or not, you can receive a 0% rating.
 That means your impairment is service-connected, but not “bad enough” to be compensable by law.

 3. Your VA rating will determine your monthly payments: Your VA Rating Decision letter should inform you how much money the VA is going to send you monthly.
-Your VA Rating Decision letter should also let you know when your are going to start receiving your VA disability payments.
+Your VA Rating Decision letter should also let you know when you are going to start receiving your VA disability payments.

 FAQ: VA Rating Decision Letter

 What if I don’t agree with my VA Rating Decision letter?
 Many veterans disagree with their VA Rating Decision letter.
 You may now be able to appeal the VA’s decision.
 You can read below about appealing your VA Rating Decision letter.